By Jerry Tardif

 - I insist on both grooming and tacking up any horse I ride, especially if the horse and I have never before met.

-This gives me time to build the aforementioned trust, and also to assess his personality and his physical condition.
+This gives us time to get to know one another and to build the aforementioned trust, and also allows me to assess his personality and his physical condition.

 - I refuse to ride with people who are on a "tight schedule" — if they're going to ride with me, we're not going to rush.